War in Ukraine? Take it seriously, but not literally | RIMMER

 I’ve been expecting you, Mr Bond

-I suspect the policy wonks trying to haruspicate Putin’s endgame strategy might be surprised by its non-existence and there is even less than meets the eye.
+I suspect the policy wonks trying to divine Putin’s endgame strategy might be surprised by its non-existence and there is even less than meets the eye.
 I accept there are many experts who firmly believe a Russian invasion is imminent, but they have a vested interest in such predictions and I don’t disparage them for it.
 Equally well-qualified observers opine there is more than an outside chance.
 Free of reputational considerations, I feel comfortable saying the probability is close to zero.
 If flat-out mendacity is the default position, then for your bluff to work, you must bluff big.
 The counter-bluff must be proportionate.
 It has been.
 There are cracks but the Nato alliance is relatively cohesive and would unify further on the sound of cannons.

 This will hurt me more than it hurts you

 By now, it’s well established that the costs of an invasion and occupation of Ukraine would be prohibitive for Russia – in human, financial and unknown unknown terms.
 Kremlin ‘advisers’, the plague nits on a rat’s back, must surely have war-gamed the eventual military outcome of an invasion and occupation of Ukraine.
-Like the Tet offensive of 1968, Putin may find in order to save Ukraine, he may have to destroy it.
+Like the Tet offensive of 1968, Putin may find that in order to save Ukraine, he may have to destroy it.
 Ukraine won’t capitulate easily.
 One wonders if they’ve ever given consideration to soft power?

 Money and materiel would flood the country almost immediately.
 Aggressors incur casualties disproportionately and the number of bodybags sent back to Russia would be impossible to conceal, unlike in 2014.
 (It’s this, rather than the risk of offending Chinese sensibilities on the eve of the Winter Olympics, that will stay Putin’s hand.
 Russian tanks rolled into South Ossetia during the opening ceremony for the Beijing Summer Olympics, remember.)

-Even replacing Zelenskiy as postbellum president with a reliable and obedient satrap, it is inconceivable the Ukrainian spirit of independence would be subdued by an aggressive war of conquest.
+Even replacing Zelenskiy as post-bellum president with a reliable and obedient satrap, it is inconceivable the Ukrainian spirit of independence would be subdued by an aggressive war of conquest.
 That’s not how wars work for indigenous populations.
 He may end up with a border a few hundred kilometres further west but with many, many hostile revanchists the other side of it and an equally hostile domestic audience this side.

-Putin’s ego was clearly bruised by the Orange Revolution in 2004-5 and the ousting of Yanukovych in 2014.
-Does he sincerely believe that, after the forty years slowly pivoting west since the downfall of the Soviet Union, Ukraine can be compelled into a united nation of eastern Slavs?
+Putin’s ego was clearly bruised by the Orange Revolution in 2004-5 and the ousting of Viktor Yanukovych in 2014.
+Does he sincerely believe that, after the 40 years slowly pivoting west since the downfall of the Soviet Union, Ukraine can be compelled into a united nation of eastern Slavs?
 The Belarus model of repression is not applicable, and the machinery of a police state is not in place.

 Roll up!
 Roll up!

 And if Putin really wants to initiate a recruitment drive for Nato then attacking Ukraine would be the best way of effecting it.
-Contrary to proverbial wisdom, most boys who shout ‘Wolf’ are attacked by one soon after.
+Contrary to proverbial wisdom, most boys who shout ‘wolf’ are attacked by one soon after.
 Sweden and Finland would be first in the queue to sign up.
 Member states that have been slow to pay their dues and fulfil military commitments would suddenly find it worth their while to cough up and show up.
 Russia harassing countries of the FSU the way a border collie gone bad worries sheep renders Nato’s Article Five obligatory insurance in that part of the world.

 Playing in the reserves